COVID 19 Vaccine: Facts Every Pinoy Should Know

 “Mahal ba ang vaccine?”

-Among these, we listed the Filipino’s most frequently asked questions to get the facts straight.
+Among these, we listed the Filipino’s most frequently asked questions for facts straight.

 How Does COVID-19 Vaccine Work?